 4.3 Importance of training set size relative to model performance

 It is commonly recognized that the performance of deep learning systems often improves with more training data (LeCun et al., 2015).
 A crucial issue in machine learning projects is then determining the amount of training data needed to achieve a specific performance goal.
 In this study we utilized a somewhat large data set of around 5000 images, although the images were divided among a large range of age classes.
-In comparison, it is not uncommon for deep learning systems for image classification such as ImageNet to be trained on thousands of images for each class (Russakovsky et al., 2014).
+In comparison, it is not uncommon for deep learning systems used for image classification such as ImageNet to be trained on thousands of images for each class (Russakovsky et al., 2014).
 In this study, the use of transfer learning (Yosinski et al., 2014) and augmentation yielded a significant performance boost but it is still likely that the network would provide more robust predictions with a larger training set.
-From a preliminary initial training not reported as part of this study, we trained a B4 network on about 2000 images and obtained an accuracy of around 60%.
+During preliminary analysis, not reported as part of this study, we trained a B4 network on around 2000 images and obtained an accuracy of around 60%.
 When another 3000 images were added to the data set accuracy reached about 70%.
-This could suggest that increasing our sample size would have further increased accuracy.
+This suggests that further increases in sample size could have increased accuracy.

 4.4 The effect of image size

 The high-resolution 3744 × 5616 cod otolith images were scaled down to between 380 × 380 and 528 × 528 pixels to match the requirements of the different EfficientNet architectures.
 This reduction in resolution may have affected the readability of finer-scale visual features such as growth rings.
 The fixed camera setup resulted in the background constituting a large proportion of the images, especially for smaller otoliths from the youngest individuals.
 This is especially true due to the curved or oval shape of the otolith, as a compressed image will not only have less pixels to work with but will also have a comparatively more important fraction of black background, which is effectively useless for age interpretation.
-Otoliths of other fish species like red mullet which have a more circular shape may be less sensitive to this problem (Politikos et al., 2021).
-Improvements might therefore be made by instead first isolating the otoliths from their background and cropping the image accordingly, in order to have a machine learning network trained on using exclusively the information contained within the area of interest.
+Otoliths of other fish species like red mullet, which have a more circular shape, may be less sensitive to this problem (Politikos et al., 2021).
+Improvements might therefore be made by first isolating the otoliths from their background and cropping the image accordingly, before training the network on the information contained exclusively within the area of interest.
 This would also limit information loss from image compression.

 4.5 Outliers and transparency

-The different networks were generally able to predict the age of otoliths with less than a one-year deviation from the labelled values.
-It is noteworthy that predicted ages were similar across different models and errors of more than a year were only seen in 2% of the predictions on the test set.
+The CNNs trained in this study produced predictions of fish age that were generally within less than a year of the labelled values.
+It is noteworthy that predicted ages were similar across different models and errors of more than a year were only seen in 2% of the predictions made using the test set.
 Closer inspection revealed that such errors were often caused by otolith images with poor readability, in particular drastic changes in exposure or visual damages and interruptions on the reading axis.

-Interestingly, for one of these images, the predicted age was correct, and a reexamination by an expert revealed that the initial annotation was wrong by two years.
+Interestingly, for one of these images, the predicted age was correct, and a re-examination by an expert revealed that the initial annotation was wrong by two years.
 While the previous results suggest that the network may not have relied entirely on ring patterns for estimating age, this correct prediction of a wrongly assigned age shows that it is still utilizing cues that are somewhat age-specific.
 Model behaviour was also similar across all networks on single predictions of outliers: four were identified in all of the models, suggesting they must have learned the same features.

 4.6 Effects of image exposure on predictive power